How to Track Outbound Links in GA4 (And the Easier Way)

 Does GA4 automatically track outbound links?

-Yes, if Enhanced Measurement is enabled (it is by default).
-GA4 fires a click event with outbound: true when visitors click links to external domains.
-But the data does not appear in a dedicated report.
-You need to build an Exploration or register link_url as a custom dimension to see individual URLs.
+Yes, as long as Enhanced Measurement is on, and it is on by default.
+GA4 fires a click event with outbound: true when someone clicks a link to an external domain.
+The catch is where it goes.
+There is no dedicated report for it.
+To see individual URLs you have to build an Exploration or register link_url as a custom dimension first.

 Why is my outbound click data not showing in GA4?

-The most common cause: you have not registered link_url as a custom dimension (Admin > Custom Definitions).
-Without it, standard reports show total click counts but no URL breakdown.
-Other causes: Enhanced Measurement's outbound toggle is disabled (check the gear icon in Data Streams settings), cross-domain measurement is excluding the links, or GA4's 24-48 hour processing delay has not completed yet.
+Usually it comes down to one thing: you never registered link_url as a custom dimension (Admin > Custom Definitions).
+Without it, standard reports give you total click counts and no URL breakdown.
+The other suspects: Enhanced Measurement's outbound toggle got switched off (check the gear icon in Data Streams settings), cross-domain measurement is quietly excluding the links, or GA4's 24-48 hour processing delay just has not run yet.

 Does GA4 track link text for outbound clicks?

-No. Enhanced Measurement captures link_text for file download events but not for outbound click events.
-The parameter exists in GA4's data model but is never populated for this event type.
-The only workaround is implementing outbound click tracking through GTM, where you can map the Click Text variable to a custom parameter.
+No. Enhanced Measurement captures link_text for file download events but not for outbound clicks.
+The parameter is right there in GA4's data model.
+It just never gets filled in for this event type.
+Your only way around it is to rebuild outbound tracking in GTM, where you can map the Click Text variable to a custom parameter yourself.

 How do I track affiliate link clicks in GA4?

-If your affiliate links point directly to external domains (e.g., amazon.com), Enhanced Measurement captures them automatically (without link text).
-If you use same-domain redirect paths like /go/amazon, GA4 sees an internal click, not an outbound one.
-You would need a GTM trigger specifically matching your redirect path pattern, or switch to an analytics tool that detects same-domain affiliate redirects automatically.
+It depends on how your links are built.
+If they point straight at the external domain (like amazon.com), Enhanced Measurement catches them on its own, minus the link text.
+If they run through a same-domain redirect like /go/amazon, GA4 sees an internal click and nothing more.
+To track those you would need a GTM trigger that matches your redirect path pattern, or an analytics tool that spots same-domain affiliate redirects on its own.

 What counts as an outbound click in GA4?

-Any click on an <a> element where the link's domain differs from the current page's domain.
-This includes legitimate external links but also mailto: links, tel: links, and javascript:void(0) anchors.
-Domains configured in cross-domain measurement are excluded.
-The definition is domain-based, not intent-based, which is why false positives are common.
+Any click on an <a> element whose domain is not the current page's domain.
+That covers real external links, but it also sweeps in mailto: links, tel: links, and javascript:void(0) anchors.
+Domains you set up for cross-domain measurement are left out.
+The rule is about the domain, not about what the person meant to do, and that is why false positives keep turning up.

 Comments